-- 1. Risk assessments are carried out to expose and consider potentially dangerous individuals - 2.
-There is a Staff Warning Register that is maintained and up to date - 3.
-Warning notices are displayed that give members of the public clear advice about the expectations the school has about behaviour - 4.
-There is access to training and information provided by CYC - 5.
-Staff who have been through an incident involving violence or aggression, actual or implied, are given appropriate support through CYC or outside agencies
+- a) Risk assessments are carried out to expose and consider potentially dangerous individuals. - b) There is access to training and information provided by CYC. - c) Staff who have been through an incident involving violence or aggression, actual or implied, are given appropriate support through CYC or outside agencies.